-So enough on washing produce.
-It takes no time at all to grate your own broccoli, cabbage and carrots for this slaw.
+It takes no time at all to grate your own broccoli, cabbage and carrots for this broccoli slaw.
 I've used both a grating blade (large hole) and the julienne blade.
 Using the grating blade yields a fine, fluffy slaw.
 Using the julienne blade yields a slaw with more texture and larger pieces like you find in the bagged store brands.

 This recipe makes a big batch, about 3 pounds of slaw.
 That is the equivalent of 4 grocery store bagged broccoli slaw (12 ounces per bag).
 You can make the whole batch for a big family or cut the recipe in half.
-Make the whole batch anyway.
 Without the dressing, the chopped raw veggies will last in the refrigerator for almost a week.
-You can enjoy it more than once or try these ideas:

 - Inside tacos as the veggie component